basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 }
 ---

-Riak was built with the assumption that any Riak installation acts as a multi-node [[cluster|Clusters]], distributing data across multiple physical servers.
+Riak was built with the assumption that a Riak installation acts as a multi-node [[cluster|Clusters]], distributing data across multiple physical servers.
 This design was chosen with [high availability](http://basho.com/relational-to-riak-high-availability-part-1/) and partition tolerance as two of its central goals.

+Although the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem) dictates that there is a necessary trade-off between data consistency and availability, Riak enables you to fine-tune that trade-off, offering a number of possibilities:

+* Using Riak to maximize availability by leveraging [[eventual consistency]]
+* Sacrificing availability in the name of better data consistency by requiring that data be
+* Use Riak as a [[strongly consistent|Strong Consistency]] system, sacrificing all availability guarantees.
+Using Riak in this way is fundamentally different and won't be covered in this tutorial.
+We suggest reading the [[Using Strong Consistency]] tutorial instead.

-Although the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem) dictates that there is always a trade-off between data consistency and availability, Riak enables you to fine-tune that trade-off.
-On one extreme, you can use Riak to maximize availability by leveraging [[eventual consistency]], and on the other extreme, you can even use Riak as a [[strongly consistent|Strong Consistency]] system.
-The ability to make choices has immense value and implications for your applications and is one of the features that we feel truly differentiates Riak from other technologies.
+The ability to make these kinds of fundamental choices has immense value for your applications and is one of the features that we feel truly differentiates Riak from other technologies.

-In this tutorial, we'll talk about how this trade-off can be managed by controlling the number of nodes on which data is stored,

 At the bottom of the page, you'll find a screencast that briefly explains how to adjust your replication levels to match your application and business needs.